typelevel/cats/docs/src/main/tut/typeclasses/lawtesting.md

 the [ScalaCheck](https://github.com/rickynils/scalacheck) tests based on them.

 To test type class laws from Cats against your instances, you need to add a `cats-laws` dependency.
-If you are using `ScalaTests`, Cats also ships with optional `cats-testkit`, which provites a convenient base test class `CatsSuite`.
+If you are using `ScalaTest`, Cats also ships with optional `cats-testkit`, which provites a convenient base test class `CatsSuite`.